koalaverse/KraljicMatrix/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Updated GitHub URL on description and README files since we moved this to an organization GitHub account
+* Created a new function to find the Pareto optimal observations
+* Created a new function to plot the Pareto optimal front
+* Incorporated the pipe (`%>%`) operator

 ## Test environment
-* Tested on local OS X install, R 3.4
+* Tested on local OS X install, R 3.4.2
 * win-builder (devel and release)